cutaransa/PizzaPlace/README.md

 # ASP.NET & EntityFramework Pizza Place Sales

-This template is a 24 hour code challenge / project for Ehrlich using ASP.NET and EntityFramework for backend and AngularJS for frontend.
+This is my 24 hour code challenge / project for Ehrlich using ASP.NET and EntityFramework for backend and AngularJS for frontend.

 ## Prerequirements